Report DataPages are multi-page interfaces that provide the following high-level capabilities, most of which can be individually enabled or disabled:

-- Automatically focus cursor on the first field – Places the cursor in the first editable field of the form when the DataPage loads.
+- Place cursor in first field – Places the cursor in the first editable field of the form when the DataPage loads.
 Note that if your first field is fairly low on the page, you may see an immediate scrolling when the page loads.

 The next screen depends on the whether any field is editable.
 If at least one field is editable, destination options become available and they dictate where the user is directed to when they click the Update button on the details page.
 In addition, automatic email options become available.
 They are acknowledgement emails that are sent to an email address from the record, and notification emails that are sent to one or more fixed emails such as people within your organization who need to be alerted about the change.
 See Acknowledgement and Notification Emails for more information.

 At this time your DataPage is created and you can click Preview on the DataPage listing page to view your report in a new window within your account.
 The search form should appear first, which can lead to the results page and the details page:

 Once a business name is clicked, you are directed to the details page of the record.